danblevins/github_projects/README.md

     `$ python3 --version  # check version number if you're not sure`

+Check the requirements.txt file for more information on libraries and installations.

 ## **Why** does this exist?
 Ever since I started to code, one piece of advice I often heard (and now give) is to *create* as much as possible through independent projects, hackathons, freelance, etc. This is a place for me to do exactly that 👨🏼‍💻